theobald-software/kb.theobald-software.github.io/content/_xtract-universal/runs-an-ADF-pipeline-when-sap-extraction-file-is-successfully-uploaded-to-Azure-storage.md

 This article focuses on the *Master pipeline*.

 The *Child pipeline* processes the parquet file e.g., with Databricks.
 The *Child pipeline* in this example is a placeholder.

 #### Use Azure SQL for logging (optional)
 In our scenario we are logging the ADF pipeline that runs into an Azue SQL table using a stored procedure.

 ### Step 1: Define the SAP Extraction in Xtract Universal

-Define an SAP extraction and set the destination to Azure Storage.</br>
+Define an SAP extraction and set the destination to Azure Storage.<br>
 ![XU_Extraction](/img/contents/xu/xu-adf-storage-trigger/xu-extraction-azure-destination.png)

 ![XU_Extraction_AzureDest1](/img/contents/xu/xu-adf-storage-trigger/xu-exraction-destination.png)

-In thsi example we use the storage account *xtractstorage* and a container called *ke-container*:</br>
+In this example we use the storage account *xtractstorage* and a container called *ke-container*:<br>
 ![XU_Extraction_AzureDest1](/img/contents/xu/xu-adf-storage-trigger/xu-azure-destination-01.png)

 ![XU_Extraction_AzureDest1](/img/contents/xu/xu-adf-storage-trigger/xu-azure-destination-02.png)